Master of Engineering

 Entering the graduate programme (2nd and 3rd year)

 There are three programmes that allow foreign students to integrate the Diplôme d'Ingénieur in the graduate programme if they are students in a School with whom we have a bilateral agreement.
-European students can benefit from the Erasmus programme which allow them to obtain a grant from their University.
+European students can benefit from the Erasmus programme which allows them to obtain a grant from their University.